Xylosandrus germanus: Sex and reproduction

-Wood pest
+Relationship with Humans - Wood pest

-Xylosandrus germanus adults infest trees that are under physiological stress, including those not exhibiting apparent symptoms.
+Xylosandrus germanus adults infest live trees that are under physiological stress, including those not exhibiting apparent symptoms.
 They utilize the trunks as locations for galleries, where they establish colonies and rear their brood.
 The adult female uses its mouthparts to tunnel into the heartwood and create galleries.
 The tree tissue, instead of being consumed as food, is expelled from the tunnel.
 This expelled material forms a column of compressed sawdust, resembling a toothpick that projects from the trunk.
 The beetle's attacks lead to the failure of the tree's conductive tissues, resulting in symptoms such as dieback, yellowed foliage, incomplete maturation of the fruit, and frequently, the death of the tree.

-Invasion
+Invasive Spread

 While males are flightless, females can disperse by flight over relatively long distances (at least 2 km).
 A few beetles can travel even further, especially when caught by wind currents.
-In the USA, X. germanus is spreading at a speed of several tens of kilometers per year.
+In the US, X. germanus is spreading at a speed of several tens of kilometers per year.
 Human transport of infested wood is a cause of the long-distance spread.

 The introduction of a small number of female individuals could establish an active population if suitable host plants are available and environmental conditions are favorable.
 This is because sib-mating takes place in the gallery system before the emergence of the new generation of mated females.

 The black timber bark beetle Xylosandrus germanus is native to East Asia.
-It was first recorded in 1952 in German.
+It was first recorded in 1952 in Germany.
 In the last two decades of the 20th century, the species was also recorded in Austria, Belgium, France, Italy, Poland, and Switzerland.
 After the year 2000, X. germanus spread throughout Europe and is now present in Croatia, the Czech Republic, Denmark, Hungary, the Netherlands, Romania, the Russian Federation, Slovakia, Slovenia, Spain, Sweden, Turkey, the United Kingdom, and Ukraine.

 Economic damage was initially documented in 2016 when a significant quantity of timber, not removed from the forest immediately after logging, was infested by X. germanus.
 In North America, where it was introduced in 1932, X. germanus is recognized as one of the most economically significant pests in nurseries.
 In Europe, it is generally viewed as a secondary pest.
 Nevertheless, in certain European regions, X. germanus has emerged as one of the prevalent scolytid species and is acknowledged for its potential impact on native scolytid communities.

-This species is highly polyphagous, with a host ranging over 200 plant species in 52 families.
+This species is highly polyphagous - the habit of eating and tolerating a relatively wide variety of foods - with a host ranging over 200 plant species in 52 families.
 While it exhibits a preference for deciduous broadleaf trees and shrubs, it also attacks some conifers.
-In some introduced areas, such as the USA and Europe, its host range includes various plant species, including but not limited to Quercus, Fagus, Acer, Alnus, Betula, Buxus, Carpinus, Corylus, Juglans, Robinia, Ulmus, Picea, Pinus, Abies, etc.
+In some introduced areas, such as the US and Europe, its host range includes various plant species, including but not limited to Quercus, Fagus, Acer, Alnus, Betula, Buxus, Carpinus, Corylus, Juglans, Robinia, Ulmus, Picea, Pinus, Abies,Vitaceae, etc.

 Many studies based in North America and Europe have declared the invasiveness of Xylosandrus germanus.